California governor rejects legal drug injection sites

 “Enabling illegal and destructive drug use will never work,” wrote Brown, a Democrat.
 He said the proposal was “all carrot and no stick” because there was no requirement that the user undergo drug treatment.

-While there is no requirement, supporters contend that employees at the sites could help users get treatment, while also helping to prevent the spread of HIV and hepatitis infections by providing clean needles.
+While there was no requirement in Wiener's bill, supporters said employees at the sites could help users get treatment, while also helping to prevent the spread of HIV and hepatitis infections by providing clean needles.
 They could also have drug testing kits to check for fentanyl or other contamination.

-“Although there is no silver bullet to our overdose epidemic, they are a proven strategy to reduce overdose deaths, to get people into treatment, to reduce syringe litter, and to provide people an option not to be using drugs in our public spaces — which is not healthy or appropriate for anyone involved," Wiener said during the Senate's final consideration.

 Supporters and opponents have promoted conflicting data on whether nearly 170 such sites in Australia, Canada and Europe have been successful and whether they have encouraged nearby crime.